The jumping leg syndrome is a problem of apana vayu.

 kaphaja - edema, bloating, swelling or heaviness in pelvic area

-Ama can mix with any of the 3 dosas and cause apana to move in a wrong or erratic manner.
+Ama can mix with any of the 3 doshas and cause apana to move in a wrong or erratic manner.
 This usually disrupts vyana vayu after some time and then it becomes more difficult to treat.

 It can also be a secondary effect from another pathology.
 It is best to find out if this is the case by normal examinations with a neurologist.
 If they cannot find anything then it is a problem only of apana moving downward in a wrong way.

-TREATMENT: use oil massage daily if possible to control vata dosa and apana.
+TREATMENT: use oil massage daily if possible to control vata dosha and apana.
 In order to get results in difficult cases you need to also use local heat (svedhana) on the lower back with oil (snehana) either during the massage or after the massage.
 This will control apana faster and stop the problem.